 In August of 2013, Temple Israel completed construction on their new synagogue, and with it, the first of four buildings on the Tri-Faith Commons was built.
 The synagogue was dedicated October of 2013 and more than 750 families worship there today.

 Plans for further construction move forward each day.
-AMI broke ground in late 2015, and anticipates opening of their mosque and educational center in mid-2017.
-Countryside Community Church continues with the planning and design process for becoming the Christian presence on the Tri-Faith campus, and hopes to open their church in 2018.
+AMI broke ground in late 2015, and opened their mosque and educational center in May of 2017.
+Countryside Community Church broke ground in June of 2017 and hopes to open their church in spring 2019.
 A shared Tri-Faith Center will be the final building to open, completing the commons.